Daniel-Warner-X/design-with-cursor-quickstart/jumpstart-your-project.md

-# Jumpstart Your Project With An Application Builder
+# Jumpstart Your Project With an Application Builder

 There are several great options for getting from 0 to 1 with application builders like [Replit](https://replit.com/~), [loveable.dev](https://lovable.dev/), and [GPT Canvas](https://openai.com/index/introducing-canvas/).
 For the sake of this example, I will be using [Google Gemini Canvas](https://gemini.google.com/app) because that is what we have access to at Red Hat. **Gemini excels at zero-shot/one-shot prompting**, brainstorming, and laying out the broad strokes of a solution.

 These tools are chat-based and easy to experiment with and use.
-However, there are a few guidelines that can help speed things up, and get the results you want.
+However, there are a few guidelines that can help speed things up and get the results you want.

-## Step-by-step
+## Step-by-Step

-### 1. Pick the right project.
+### 1. Pick the right project

 Hypothetical design problems are okay, but working on a real-world design task is the fastest route to actually getting value from these tools.

 ### 2. **[Go to Google Gemini](https://gemini.google.com/app)**